Binary Phase Diagram & Lever Rule Back

 $C_0$: Initial liquid composition ($x_0$).

 $k$: Partition coefficient.
-If $k<1$, solute is rejected into the liquid, enriching it as solidification proceeds.
+If $k\lt 1$, solute is rejected into the liquid, enriching it as solidification proceeds.

 Frequently Asked Questions

 The lever rule provides phase fractions under equilibrium conditions, which hold true under ideal conditions where the cooling rate is sufficiently slow and diffusion is complete.
 For non-equilibrium solidification, such as in actual casting, different models like the Scheil equation are required.
-This tool primarily performs equilibrium calculations, but you can also check the results of the Scheil equation as a reference for non-equilibrium conditions.
+This tool primarily performs equilibrium calculations; the Scheil equation is shown as a reference expression only.

 When the overall composition crosses a boundary between a single-phase region and a two-phase coexistence region (such as the liquidus or solidus line), the types of phases present change, causing a discontinuous change in the phase fractions.
 This is the correct behavior when the composition crosses a phase boundary on the phase diagram, and the tool automatically detects these boundaries and switches the calculations accordingly.